Gibberula: Head and foot

 The head is deeply divided in two.
 There are two short cephalic tentacles and two small anterior lobes.
 The eyes are a short distance behinde the tentacles.
 The mouth is provided with an extensible proboscis.

 The foot is only slightly longer than the shell when extended.
 In some species, the sole lies flat on the substrate when the animal is crawling.
 Others have the edge of the propodium raised, developed as parapodia which fit the head/tentacles in the manner of many tectibranchs.

 Color pattern of the head and foot is a useful taxonomic character in all the species.

 Mantle

 The mantle does not extend over the shell during normal activity.
 A tongue shaped, translucent lobe may be seen on the left side in some instances.

 The internal mantle is usually visible through the shell.
 It may be brightly coloured in the smaller species with a featureless, translucent shell, and its pattern is then continued into the spire over the visceral mass.

 The siphon is short and inconspicuous, often bordered by a small pad.

 Reproduction

-All species of marginellids have a direct development without a planktonic phase.
+All species of Cystiscids have a direct development without a planktonic phase.